-After law school, Ashleigh continued her career in public service, as Chief of Staff to the Chair of the New York City Finance Committee, the Council Member responsible for negotiating and managing the City’s $70 billion dollar budget with the Mayor.
-Having joined his staff just two weeks prior to Superstorm Sandy hit and decimated his district, Ashleigh worked for months on the ground in recovery and rebuilding efforts and simultaneously and successively at City Hall advocating on behalf of those impacted by the storm.
+After law school, Owens continued her career in public service, as Chief of Staff to the Chair of the New York City Finance Committee, the Council Member responsible for negotiating and managing the City’s budget with the Mayor.
+Having joined his staff just two weeks prior to Superstorm Sandy hit and decimated his district, Owens worked for months on the ground in recovery and rebuilding efforts and simultaneously and successively at City Hall advocating on behalf of those impacted by the storm.

-In 2011, Ashleigh wrote and published “Confronting the Challenges of Domestic Violence Sentencing Policy: A Review of the Increasingly Global Use of Batterer Intervention Programs,” in the Fordham International Law Journal, a piece that has been cited by legal scholars and governmental agencies across the globe.
+In 2011, Owens wrote and published “Confronting the Challenges of Domestic Violence Sentencing Policy: A Review of the Increasingly Global Use of Batterer Intervention Programs,” in the Fordham International Law Journal, a piece that has been cited by legal scholars and governmental agencies across the globe.

-Ashleigh has also managed and served in senior roles on numerous competitive political campaigns across the country, including two on Staten Island, overseeing all aspects of their day-to-day operations and multi-million dollar budgets, the hiring and management of extensive staff, the implementation of fundraising operations, and the coordination of media, mail, and research strategies, as well as relations with labor partners and advocacy organizations.
-As such, she has also served as an on the record spokesperson with city, state, and national press corps.
+Owens has also managed and served in senior roles on numerous competitive political campaigns across the country, including two on Staten Island, overseeing all aspects of their day-to-day operations and multi-million dollar budgets, the hiring and management of extensive staff, the implementation of fundraising operations, and the coordination of media, mail, and research strategies, as well as relations with labor partners and advocacy organizations.

-She lives in the New Dorp neighborhood of Staten Island.
+She lives in the West Brighton neighborhood of Staten Island.